 Republican debate: What they said (and didn't say) about climate

-One of the most illuminating moments in the Republican debate between eight presidential hopefuls came 20 minutes in.
+One of the most illuminating moments in the Republican debate came 20 minutes in.
 The reaction to it was swift and - among some young people and scientists - angry.

 Did humans contribute to climate change?
-That was the question by the Fox News moderators, after reading out some statistics from the deadly Hawaii wildfires and other extreme weather events.
+That was the question from the Fox News moderators to the eight presidential hopefuls on stage.

-They played a clip from a member of the Young Americans for Freedom, a conservative youth activist organisation, who said climate was young people's number one issue.
+After reading out some statistics from the deadly Hawaii wildfires, they played a clip from a member of the Young Americans for Freedom, a conservative youth activist organisation, who said climate was the number one issue for young people.

-"How will you as both president and leader of the Republican Party calm the fear that the party doesn't care about climate change?" asked Alexander Diaz.

-Asked to raise their hand if they thought humans were to blame, not one went up.
-And only one candidate said it was real.
+Asked to raise their hand if they thought mankind was to blame, not one went up.
+And only one candidate said climate change was real in the short discussion that followed.

 Florida Governor Ron DeSantis said it was childish to ask for a show of hands and instead laid into Joe Biden for the president's response to Hawaii.